 They also typically require risk management plans to avoid the loss of stored carbon, the setting aside of some of the total carbon sequestered by the project in a buffer as a risk management strategy and often encourage the pooling of various project locations to spread risk spatially.

 Carbon offsets are created by the project’s actual sequestration of carbon which has occurred since 1990 or the last crediting period; they are not issued for sequestration which will occur into the future as the plants grow.

 Avoided Deforestation/ REDD

-Avoided deforestation and REDD (Reduced Emissions from Deforestation and Degradation) projects are located where deforestation is occurring.
+Avoided Deforestation and REDD (Reduced Emissions from Deforestation and Degradation) projects are located where deforestation or forest degradation is occurring.
 “Deforestation” occurs for a range of purposes including timber, agriculture, palm oil plantations, pasture and infrastructure (roads, urban areas etc).
 “Degradation” is where forest biomass is reduced in a way impacting on ecosystem functions.

 Carbon offsets are created by avoiding/reducing emissions due to forest clearing or degradation.

 Accredited projects meet the typical criteria such as additionality, permanence, being measurable and verifiable as well as utilising risk management practices such as buffers and pooling to manage the risk of loss of credited carbon.

 Purchasing recognised credits from these projects reduces emissions while providing funds for social equity, community and infrastructure development, protecting biodiversity, enabling maintenance of traditional customs and lifestyles, and establishing a monetary value for the standing forest.